 - Wildfires are most common in the summer, fall and during droughts when branches, leaves and other materials dry out, leaving them susceptible to eerily catching fire.

 We urge everyone to follow "Ready.
 Set.
-Go!" recommendations from the Los Angeles Fire Department, to be packed with some essentials and documents in case evacuations are ordered.
-Put the bag in your vehicle and back into your driveway.
-Then, if you receive the order to"GO!", everything is "Set" for a quick escape.
+Go!" recommendations from the LAFD, to be packed with some essentials and documents in case evacuations are ordered.
+Put the bag in your vehicle and back into your driveway, so you're "READY" Then, if you receive the order to "GO!", everything is "Set" for a quick escape.

 The geography, weather patterns and number of Wildland Urban Interface communities in California make it a state particularly threatened by devastating wildfire.
 As catastrophic wildfires continue to increase each year in California, make sure to protect yourself and your family – plan, prepare and stay aware.
-Property owners and residents in areas most at risk are encouraged to visit http://readyforwildfire.org.
+Property owners and residents in areas most at risk are encouraged to visit Ready for Wildfire.

 Severe Weather and Flooding